Q&A with Robert Plenge: What is Bristol Myers Squibb’s research strategy and where are we taking it?

 Q: Tell us a little about BMS’ Research organization.

-Our research philosophy is based on three key principles.
-The first is what we call causal human biology, or the application of human data based on genetics and genetic evolution, not only from BMS clinical trials but also from insights available to us from datasets all over the world.
-To be successful, we have to understand the cause-and-effect relationship between perturbing a particular biological target with a medicine and the outcome that then impacts human physiology.
-We leverage this principle at the outset, when identifying new targets at the beginning of the drug discovery journey.
+The first is what we call causal human biology, or the application of human data — from BMS clinical trials as well as large-scale datasets from around the world — to understand the relationship between disease development and progression and a potential therapeutic target.
+We leverage this principle at the outset, when identifying new targets at the beginning of the drug discovery journey — often using AI models to help uncover key insights in complex human datasets.

-And of course, we must ultimately take these medicines to patients at scale, so the third research pillar is the path to clinical proof of concept.
-We think carefully about building that bridge from research into clinical development, how to show early in the process that a medicine works and do our best to increase the number of novel medicines that succeed in late-stage clinical trials and beyond.
-That includes applying the right technologies and diagnostics to pinpoint the right dose, treatment schedule, and patient populations.
-All of these factors help guide how we advance medicines through the R&D continuum.
+And of course, we must ultimately take these medicines to patients at scale.
+That’s why the third principle focuses on bridging from research to development with a clear path to clinical proof of concept.
+We think carefully about showing early evidence that a medicine is working — through targeted patient selection, translational endpoints, and predictive diagnostics — so we can increase the probability of success before clinical development even begins.
+All of these factors help guide how we advance medicines across the R&D continuum.

 These principles set the foundation for a research organization that’s unique.
 We have capabilities and platforms that are truly differentiating, particularly in the areas of targeted protein degradation, cell therapy and radiopharmaceutical therapeutics (RPTs).
-At the same time, we have amazing team members from all around the world with a passion to help patients prevail over serious disease.
+We’re also advancing additional innovative modalities, such as antibody-drug conjugates (ADCs), to further expand our impact.
+Additionally, we have amazing team members from all around the world with a passion to help patients prevail over serious diseases.
 When you stitch all of these together, we believe these factors will help us deliver transformative and high-quality medicines with an increased probability of success.
+And while these three principles provide the foundation for our research strategy, they’re part of a broader end-to-end framework, strengthened by technologies like AI that allow us to ask better questions, design better medicines, and get them to patients faster.

 Q: The three differentiated platforms you mentioned — targeted protein degradation, cell therapy and RPTs — what is BMS doing in these spaces, and why are they so important?